 1/2 cup (50 grams) coarsely chopped pecans, for topping cake

-Heat the oven to 350º F. Grease two 9-inch round cake pans and line the bottom with parchment paper then grease the top of the paper.
+Heat the oven to 350 degrees F. Grease two 9-inch round cake pans and line the bottom with parchment paper then grease the top of the paper.
 Or, grease and flour the bottom and sides of both pans.

 In a medium bowl, whisk flour, baking soda, salt, and the cinnamon until well blended.
-In a separate bowl, whisk the oil, sugars and vanilla.
-Whisk in eggs, one at a time, until blended.
+In a separate bowl, whisk the oil, sugars, and vanilla.
+Whisk in eggs, one at a time, until combined.

 Divide the batter between the prepared cake pans.
 Bake until the tops of the cake layers are springy when touched and when a toothpick inserted into the center of the cake comes out clean; 35 to 45 minutes.